nodejs/node/doc/api/process.md

 added: v0.1.18
 -->

-The `'uncaughtException'` event is emitted when an exception bubbles all the way back to the event loop.
+The `'uncaughtException'` event is emitted when an uncaught JavaScript exception bubbles all the way back to the event loop.
 By default, Node.js handles such exceptions by printing the stack trace to `stderr` and exiting.
 Adding a handler for the `'uncaughtException'` event overrides this default behavior.

 The listener function is called with the `Error` object passed as the only argument.